modin-project/unidist/README.md

 conda config --set channel_priority strict
 ```

-For installing unidist with Dask and MPI execution backends into a conda environment the following command should be used:
+For installing unidist with dependencies for Dask and MPI execution backends into a conda environment
+the following command should be used:

 ```bash
 conda install unidist-dask unidist-mpi -c conda-forge